Black-Box Detection of Language Model Watermarks: Experimental Evaluation

 \subsection{Detecting watermarks in deployed models}

 Finally, we demonstrate the applicability of the statistical tests introduced in \cref{ssec:method:kgw,ssec:method:stanford,ssec:method:unbiased}, by applying them to popular black-box LLM deployments: \textsc{GPT4}, \textsc{Claude 3}, and \textsc{Gemini 1.0 Pro}.
-We use the same experimental setup as in \cref{ssec:eval:main_results}, and use the API access for efficiency reasons---we do not rely on any additional capabilities, and our tests could be as easily run in the web interface.
-For the Cache-Augmented tests, we assume a global cache, that if present clears after $1000$ seconds.
-For the Fixed-Sampling test on \textsc{Claude 3}, due to its lack of diversity, we used $t=75$ tokens per query to ensure the test's hypotheses are met.

-\paragraph{Results} Our results in \cref{tab:closed_models} show that the null hypothesis is not rejected for any of the models and any of the watermark tests.
-This suggests that none of the deployed models tested are watermarked at this point in time.
-The demonstrated applicability of our tests makes it simple to monitor these deployments and detect any watermarking schemes that may be introduced in the future.
+We use the same experimental setup as in \cref{ssec:eval:main_results}, and use the API access for efficiency reasons---we do not rely on any additional capabilities, and our tests could be easily run in the web interface.
+For the Cache-Augmented tests, we assume a global cache that clears after $1000$ seconds.
+For the Fixed-Sampling test on \textsc{Claude 3}, due to its lack of diversity, we used $t=75$ tokens per query to ensure the hypotheses are met.
+Our results in \cref{tab:closed_models} show that the null hypothesis is not rejected for any of the models and any of the tests.
+Hence, we can not conclude on the presence of a watermark.